corno93/sentinel2_auto/readme.md

 ## How to download your data

 - Create kml of the area of land you wish to inspect.
 This can easily be done using Google Earth Pro.
 - Knowing the latitude and longtitude of your area, figure out the UTM and MGRS coordinates.
-Simply do this by using this [site](http://www.legallandconverter.com/p50.html)
+Do this by using this [site](http://www.legallandconverter.com/p50.html)
 - Download the sentinel 2 tiles for your desired date by using this [site](https://console.cloud.google.com/storage/browser/gcp-public-data-sentinel-2/tiles).
 Ensure you have followed the correct tile formatting of ```/tiles/[UTM_ZONE]/[LATITUDE_BAND]/[GRID_SQUARE]/[GRANULE_ID]/...```.
 Here ```GRID_SQUARE``` and ```GRANDULE_ID``` are from the MGRS coordinate system.